Skip to main content

 NORC tested using “hashing” to link records while maintaining privacy.

 The National Center for Health Statistics (NCHS) asked NORC at the University of Chicago to conduct a two-step test.
 The first test was whether datasets could be linked using encrypted identifiers instead of names, a method known as hashing.
 The second test was whether hashing accurately connected records from the same individual, thereby producing combined sets of data that were trustworthy.
 We used software from Datavant for the encryption.
-We then evaluated statistical validity using machine learning to compare the matchups to those in a gold-standard merger we previously had done for NCHS based on personal identification information.
-Separately, using personal identification information, we linked records between the National Hospital Care Service and the Transformed Medicaid Statistical Information System to provide more insightful data for policy analysis.
+We then evaluated linkage efficacy by comparison to a gold-standard linkage we conducted previously using the same data prior to encryption with enhanced linkage strategies.

 Result